Griffith University: Mount Gravatt campus

 The Mount Gravatt campus, adjacent to the Nathan campus, hosts 4,400 students.
 It is the university's social sciences and humanities hub and the base for research into crucial social issues, including education and suicide prevention.
 The campus is situated on the edge of Toohey Forest.
 The campus includes an aquatic and fitness centre, with a heated pool and indoor and outdoor recreation areas, co-located with a 16-court tennis centre, a training oval, and basketball and netball courts.
 On-campus student accommodation is also available.

+Griffith University intends to leave the Mount Gravatt campus by the end of 2026.

 South Bank campus

 Located in Brisbane's cultural precinct, the South Bank campus is Griffith University's creative hub.
 It encompasses Griffith's Queensland College of Art and Queensland Conservatorium, the Griffith Film School and the Griffith University Art Museum and Ship Inn.
 As of 2020, enrolment for all four units is about 3,400 students.

 Future Brisbane City campus

-On 6 September 2024, Griffith University announced that they would be purchasing the historic Treasury Building in Brisbane, and converting it into the university’s sixth teaching campus, which will open in 2027.
+On 6 September 2024, Griffith University announced that they would be purchasing the historic Treasury Building in Brisbane, and converting it into the university's sixth teaching campus, which will open in 2027.
 The new campus will accommodate students and staff from the Schools of Business, IT and Law, and will also serve as a centre for “postgraduate and executive education”.